Skip to content

 Manual Rebuild Procedure

-If you rebuild manually without CLI support, follow this order:
+If you rebuild manually without using the procedure, follow this order:

 1. stop all affected custom rollups